 “I like to feel how a heroine would feel in the clothes,” she says.
 “I’ve been laced into a proper corset and you realize what kind of dance steps you can do, or why a lady’s back never touches a chair—a tight corset won't allow it."

-2. THEY DON’T USE PEN NAMES FOR THE REASON YOU THINK.
+2. THE REASON THEY USE PEN NAMES ISN'T WHAT YOU THINK.

 The authors of romance novels don't use pen names out of embarrassment.
 Adina (a.k.a.
 Adina Senft) says that pseudonyms—many authors have more than one—help readers compartmentalize writers who generate multiple series.
 “People who read Amish fiction may not read steampunk,” she says.
 Another, bigger reason: Bookstore software can use “kill orders” on authors who don’t sell a certain number of titles.
 If they fall below parity, retailers will automatically stop ordering more copies from that author.
 “If that happens,” she says, “you have to reinvent yourself with a new name.”